This is a gear review of the best hiking shirts of 2025.

 Odor Resistance

-Merino Wool is an obvious choice as they offer natural odor resistance.
-I have been able to get several days of hiking with a merino t-shirt without being too offensive to others.
-Cotton, bamboo and hemp also have a certain amount of odor resistance.
+Merino Wool is an obvious choice as it offers natural odor resistance.
+I have been able to get several days of hiking with a Merino t-shirt without being too offensive to others.
+Cotton, bamboo, and hemp also have a certain amount of odor resistance.

 Some synthetic fabrics are not very good at preventing bad smells.
 But those that are impregnated with materials such as Polygiene do a good job at suppressing body smells.